 To assess employee and patient attitudes toward Facility leaders, the OIG reviewed employee satisfaction and patient experience survey results that relate to the period of October 1, 2016, through September 30, 2017.
-Tables 1-3 provide relevant survey results for VHA, the Facility, and selected Facility executive leaders.10
+Tables 1-3 provide relevant survey results for VHA, the Facility, and selected Facility executive leaders.
+10

 Table 1 summarizes employee attitudes toward selected Facility leaders as expressed in VHA's All Employee Survey.
-The Facility average for both selected survey questions was similar to or higher than the VHA average.
-The executive leadership team members scores were higher than both the VHA and Facility averages.
-Employees appear generally satisfied with Facility leaders.
+11 The Facility average for both selected survey questions was above the VHA average.
+12 The same trend was noted for the members of the executive leadership team.
+It is noteworthy that the ADPCS results were markedly higher than the Facility and VHA averages.
+In all, employees appear generally satisfied with Facility leaders.